slekkala1/Crane/REPORT.md

 about the failed member.
 After 5500ms of not receiving heartbeats the member is removed from the membership list.

 This ensures that a failure is detected in 3000ms and will be completed across the group in 5750ms.
-Using Google Protocol Buffers a member message in the membership list uses X bytes.
-With our group size of 7 each member gossips 7*X*4 b/s and recieves a similar amount.
+Using Google Protocol Buffers a member message in the membership list uses 29 bytes.
+With our group size of 7 each member gossips 7members*29bytes*4gossips/second = 812B/s, not counting overhead from UDP, and recieves a similar amount.
 This is near linear growth in traffic as the member count increases since the message frequency is constant and the membership list gossiped grows linearly with the number of members.
+However, the failure detection rate will need to be increased logarithmicly with the increase in membership size to maintain the same false detection rate.

 Gossip Client and Gossip Server
 -------------------------------